martijnbastiaan/doctest-parallel/README.markdown

 foo = 42
 ```

-Note that you should not place setup code inbetween the module header (`module
+Note that you should not place setup code in between the module header (`module
 ...  where`) and import declarations.
 GHC will not be able to parse it ([issue
  #167](https://github.com/sol/doctest/issues/167)).
 It is best to place setup
 code right after import declarations, but due to its declarative nature you can
-place it anywhere inbetween top level declarations as well.
+place it anywhere in between top level declarations as well.

 ## Multi-line input